mighty-mite/mighty-mite/README.md

 ### Hello, World!
 ---
-I'm a frontend developer with a passion for crafting visually appealing and user-friendly websites.
-Through self-guided learning and hands-on projects, I'm steadily honing my skills in HTML, CSS, and JavaScript.
+I'm a web developer with a passion for crafting visually appealing and user-friendly websites.
+Through self-guided learning and hands-on projects, I'm steadily honing my skills in HTML, CSS, JavaScript and PHP.
 Join me on my journey of growth and discovery as I dive deeper into the world of frontend development! 🚀"

 ### My Frontend SkillSet